 Annabel Kerley, a Partner with StoneTurn, qualified as a Chartered Accountant in 2004.
-For the past 12 years, she has specialised in forensic accounting, building up a considerable track record in leading criminal, regulatory and corporate investigations in the financial services, technology, media, retail, public sector and healthcare industries.
+For over 13 years, she has specialized in forensic accounting, building up a considerable track record in leading criminal, regulatory and corporate investigations in the financial services, technology, media, retail, public sector and healthcare industries.

 Annabel has extensive experience in leading international investigations into matters involving fraud, bribery and corruption, insider dealing and misleading statements.
 Annabel also has significant experience in private prosecutions and is Vice-Chair of the Private Prosecutors’ Association.